 If I had to plan a perfect Colorado day, it would be in Lake City. – John Fielder, Best of Colorado

-Lake San Cristobal– The second largest natural lake in the state and what the town is named after.
+Lake San Cristobal– The second largest natural lake in the state and the town’s namesake.
 It was formed about 850 years ago when a landslide blocked the Lake Fork of the Gunnison River.
 This 340+ acre lake is open to boating and fishing.
 Boat and bike rentals are available at The Sportsman Outdoors.

-Alpine Loop – This complete 4×4 loop takes you over Cinnamon Pass and Engineer’s Pass, as well as past numerous ghost towns.
-Lake City, Ouray and Silverton all surround the loop.
-This PDF map shows the route.
-Jeep rentals are available in each town.
+Alpine Loop – This complete 4×4 loop takes you over Cinnamon Pass and Engineer Pass, as well as past numerous ghost towns.
+It’s a designated national scenic byway.
+Lake City, Ouray, and Silverton all surround the loop.
+This PDF map from Hinsdale County shows the route and Jeep rentals are available in each town.

-Silver Thread Byway – Stretching for 75 miles from near Lake City to South Fork, Highway 149 passes by many mine ruins and natural wonders, One notable sight is the Slumgullion Earthflow, a National Natural Landmark.
-Both North and South Clear Creek Falls are along the journey.
+Silver Thread Byway – Stretching for 75 miles from near Lake City to South Fork, Highway 149 passes by many mine ruins and natural wonders.
+One notable sight is the Slumgullion Earthflow, a National Natural Landmark.
+Both North and South Clear Creek Falls are along the journey as well.

-- There are lots of dispersed campsites in both directions on Highway 149.
+- There are a lot of dispersed campsites in both directions on Highway 149.

 - South Clear Creek Falls has a 10 person campground within walking distance to a stunning waterfall.
 It’s halfway between Lake City and Creede.